 Does my child need their my own instrument?

 No. You can hire one from us for $5 per week.
 This is a great option for beginners.
 It is recommended that at some point you buy your own instrument.
 We do sell instruments at our studio in Mitchell.
 Otherwise you can go to Better Music in Phillip or Pro Audio in Fyshwick.

 A student's progress really depends on how much they practice.
 People can only succeed at music when they practice.

 It is important to commit to a regular practice schedule and make a habit of it.
 Five to ten minutes a day a few times a week is all that is needed to get started.

-As you get better, you’ll want to practice a bit more, this will help you progress faster and get more enjoy from the instrument.
+As you get better, you’ll want to practice a bit more, this will help you progress faster and get more enjoyment from the instrument.

-Your commitment to practice will be strengthened when your goals are motivating and achievable, and when they are supported by others who cares about your success.
+Your commitment to practice will be strengthened when your goals are motivating and achievable, and when they are supported by others who care about your success.